 - Assess their family & friend support structure

 - Then CR helps the patient design their plan for the Journey Through Treatment

 - Finally, CR can apply our strategic tools of referral, lifestyle change and direct financial support.

 Contact us for more information about our Journey through Treatment Program today!

 I Have Cancer – do I qualify for help?

-United Cancer does not have financial requirements for who we will help.
+Cancer Resources does not have financial requirements for who we will help.
 That’s because most people’s financial situation changed the moment they were diagnosed with cancer.
-In fact, in 2011 only 30% of the people who ask United Cancer for help had government health insurance because of their low income.
+In 2017, over half of the people who asked us for help had employer or personally provided health insurance.
 Why are so many insured people asking for help?
 Because most cancer patients cannot work while they are in treatment, but life’s regular living expenses don’t stop when you are diagnosed with cancer.
 Then add the ever growing out-of pocket costs of insurance deductibles and scores of co-pays from treatment, tests and medications, and solidly middle class families quickly find themselves financially and emotionally overwhelmed.

 - A cancer patient who lives or works in Elkhart County

 - And who is currently receiving chemotherapy, radiation, or surgery

 - Some cancers do not require follow-up treatment, so United Cancer will help those Elkhart County cancer patients who have been diagnosed with cancer within the last 12 months.